Haiti and its Early History.

 Christopher Columbus landed at Môle Saint-Nicolas on 5 December 1492, and claimed the Island for Spain.
 Nineteen days later, his ship the Santa María ran aground near the present site of Cap-Haïtien.
-Christopher Columbus was forced to leave behind 39 men, founding the settlement of La Navidad.
-Following the destruction of La Navidad by the local indigenous people, Columbus moved to the eastern side of the island and established La Isabela.
+Due to this unfortunate accident, Christopher Columbus was forced to leave behind 39 men, which laid the foundation for the settlement of La Navidad.
+The arrival of these new settlers was not welcomed by the locals.
+Within a short space of time, the new settlement of La Navidad was overrun by the local indigenous people.
+Due to the failure of La Navidad, Columbus established a new settlement at La Isabela, this time the settlement was set up further east on the Island which he called Hispaniola.

 Haiti and Hispaniola